|

 Loc: Columbus, Ohio

 My Spanish friends told me to avoid Calle Montera last summer with my kids because of all the prostitutes.
-I just had to take a peak this trip.
-I walked it once after dark just to see and it was entertaining!!
+I just had to take a peak this trip. laugh I walked it once after dark just to see and it was entertaining!!
 I never felt threatened, but I did get scolded by my friends when I fessed up to my adventure!!

 _________________________